-CARRA Registry & Data Use Assurances (if applicable)

-Grant applicants who intend to utilize the CARRA Registry or CARRA-related data and/or samples must receive approval from the CARRA Data, Sample, and Publications Committee (DSPC) via a data and sample request before submitting their grant applications.
-Applicants will be required to provide documentation of DSPC approval.
-The request must match the intended use outlined in the grant proposal.
-Failure to receive approval of the data and /or sample request before submission of the grant application will result in the administrative decline of the application.
+- Provide the Title of the project - CARRA Registry & Data Use Assurances (if necessary) Grant applicants who intend to utilize the CARRA Registry or CARRA-related data and/or samples must receive approval from the CARRA Data, Sample, and Publications Committee (DSPC) prior to submitting their grant applications.
 Data and sample requests take approximately 4-6 weeks for review and approval.
 If you would like to know more about who can access CARRA data and biosamples, conditions of use, and the review process, please review our data and sample share policy on the CARRA website (https://carragroup.org/membership/policies/).